Flight instruction costs are not included in university tuition and fees.

 AMT 101 Introduction to Aeronautical Management Technology.
 (1) F, S

 Facilitates entry into Aeronautical Management Technology programs.
-Emphasizes General Catalog and concentration requirements, registration, careers, and ASU East facilities.
+Emphasizes general catalog and specialization requirements, registration, careers, and ASU East facilities.

 AMT 182 Private Pilot Ground School.
 (3) F, S